 Public outcry over the teenager's treatment at the hands of police led to accusations of racism and Islamophobia.
 President Barack Obama congratulated the teen on intellectual curiosity in what was seen as a pointed rebuke to school and police officials.

 Ahmed Mohamed met President Omar al-Bashir in Khartoum this month.
 The president is accused of war crimes by the International Criminal Court .

-to receive the Mohamed family.
+Obama wasn't the only head of state to receive the Mohamed family.
 Sudanese state radio reported that father and son met last week with Sudanese President Omar al-Bashir.

 The case has been a polarizing issue in domestic US politics with many criticizing the school and police department's harsh response over a misunderstanding.
 But right-wing pundits and politicians have defended the police and school administration's response to a perceive safety threat.